Auditable credit guidance as a system design problem

 Policy Studio (for authorities)

-Define objectives (e.g. reduce CRE concentration, support SME credit, contain FX mismatch), explore alternative corridors for credit and capital, and see projected impacts with documented assumptions.
+Define objectives, explore credit and capital corridors, and see projected impacts with documented assumptions.

 Bank Console (for institutions)